| |

 all new water, you would keep the manganese out of the pool

 and that is as good as it gets.
-Adding
+If sediments are present, a

 Liquid METALTRAP will